ntoll/ntoll.github.io/posts/why-computers-5.md

 variations on a theme, target driven and hardly allow a player to express themselves.
 Our world is polluted by complicated and unpleasant computerised
-gizmos: "intelligent" washing machines, programmable coffee makers, automatic point-of-sale machines... all of which are frustrating to use.
+gizmos: "intelligent" washing machines, programmable coffee makers, automatic point-of-sale machines... most of which are banal or frustrating to use.
 And, of course, no aspect of life is too small to be "solved" by an app available on your mobile device (a perculiarly problematic outlook ~ it's as if we're all broken and need technology to fix us).

 Such a shallow, invasive and unfulfilling world of computing is perhaps inevitable.
 It reflects our failure to think creatively while we focus on automating things in the most trivial, complicated or inconvenient manner.
-Yet highlighting such a problematic state of affairs is quite helpful, for then we can begin to compensate and re-balance.
+Yet highlighting such a problematic state of affairs is helpful, for then we can compensate and re-balance.

-Personally, I can't help but feel the missing part of our relationship with computers is an emphasis on things like culture, contemplation and creativity ~ activities and aspects of our lives that are affirmative, raise up our existence or provoke useful reflection and personal growth.
+Personally, I can't help but feel the missing part of our relationship with computers is an emphasis on things like culture, contemplation and creativity ~ activities and aspects of our lives that are affirmative, healing, empowering, raise up our existence or provoke useful reflection and personal growth.

 The final brain twist I have for you is to rise above a merely technical view of computers.
 I hope you imagine, create and participate in a meaningful,